harryme17/Robo17/README.md

   - Setting timers
   - Performing web searches and mathematical queries

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more information.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss your ideas.

 ## Contact
-For questions or suggestions, reach out at [your-email@example.com].
+For questions or suggestions, reach out at [meharshal1703@gmail.com].

 ---
 Bring the power of voice and AI to your daily tasks with **robo17**.
 Let's make technology more interactive!